top of page

 What is Defensivenes & Blame Shifting?

-Defensiveness / Blame Shifting is a protective pattern where perceived criticism, feedback, or tension is met with immediate self-protection.
+Defensiveness / Blame Shifting is a cognitive and behavorial pattern where you meet perceived criticism, feedback, or tension with immediate self-protection.
 You may explain, justify, counter-argue, or redirect responsibility onto circumstances or others before fully taking in what is being said.
 The focus shifts quickly from understanding to defending.

 When this pattern is active, it can feel hard to stay open or curious.
 Conversations may turn into debates, explanations, or comparisons.
 Even well-intended feedback can register as an accusation, triggering a reflex to prove you’re not wrong, not at fault, or not the problem.